 All the work that gets put into building something before there’s any kind of payoff.
 Because the problem with the stories, of course, is that it looks like success overnight, when it’s not.
 It’s the impression we get that success ought to happen explosively and when you want it to happen…RIGHT NOW…the expectation of the silver bullet, which simply doesn’t exist.

-We don’t read about the unexciting success stories or see what’s going on at a personal level when things aren’t going well or where there are cash problems or technology challenges, or for many, adversity.
+We don’t read about the unexciting success stories or see what’s going on at a personal level when things aren’t going well or where there are cash problems or technology challenges, or for many, adversity, or perhaps habits that take away from success.
 Perceived success is measured and reported in an unrealistic way rather than the cold hard truth of reality.

 Knowledge Is Not Power

 Knowledge is not power unless you implement it – thanks Kate Purtle for your words of wisdom.

 It is so true because it’s not that there is not enough information available, it’s the opposite in fact in that there is TOO MUCH information available, which causes procrastination and a deep seeded…’I need to know more’ challenging behaviour, rather than just getting in, doing the work and implementing.

 It’s the gap between the thoughts and the action, where you may think about changing a part of you, your habits or setting a goal…to taking action and doing the work.
 Twenty minutes of something is better than 20 hours of thinking about it.

 It’s the follow through, it’s the payoff of what we’re looking for, and that can take time, and right now people don’t want to wait, they want it now!
 And the truth, which we all know is habits do not change overnight.